lernae/sam-pipelines-devops-monorepo/README.md

       Associated account <PROD ACCOUNT ID> with configuration prod.

-      Enter the region in which you want these resources to be created [eu-west-3]:
+      Enter the region in which you want these resources to be created [us-east-1]:
-      Pipeline IAM user ARN: arn:aws:iam::<TEST ACCOUNT ID>:user/aws-sam-cli-managed-test-pipeline-res-PipelineUser-1K08W3GS4AA5Z
+      Pipeline IAM user ARN: arn:aws:iam::<CICD ACCOUNT ID>:user/dummy-aws-sam-cli-user

       [3] Reference application build resources
       Enter the pipeline execution role ARN if you have previously created one, or we will create one for you []: